Permissive Parenting: 7 Signs Your Kid Is a Brat

 And when your kids are bored, sometimes all you need are some fun activities to keep them occupied.
 Here are 101 Things to Do When Kids Say "I'm Bored".

 Grandma is probably sneaking your kids candy on the sly, so they have little reason to tell her off.
-But when her hugs and kisses start to feel smothering, the kids might be tempted to tell granny to go away.
+But when her hugs and kisses start to feel smothering, the kids might be tempted to tell granny to go away or talk back to her.
 A child that speaks or behaves rudely to an adult -- especially a relative -- needs to be corrected.

 How to handle: Tell your son he hurt Grandma's feelings and he is not to speak that way or treat people that way.
 You can never excuse bad behavior because it just shows you're going along with it.
 Calmly pull your child aside, says Bugbee, and say something like: "that's not a kind thing to say to Grandma.
 Please apologize."